visualDust/neetbox/README.md

 ## docs & quick start

-Logging/Debugging/Tracing/Managing/Facilitating your deep learning projects.
-A small part of the documentation at [neetbox.550w.host](https://neetbox.550w.host).
-(We are not ready for the doc yet)
+Logging/Debugging/Tracing/Managing/Facilitating long running python projects, especially a replacement of tensorboard for deep learning projects [neetbox.550w.host](https://neetbox.550w.host).
+(APIs are ready but we are not ready for the doc yet)

 ## installation